Airtable-Labs/upsert-examples/data_source_examples/postgresql/using_airtable.js/README.md

 | tasks          | completed             | BOOLEAN                  | Checkbox                                                                                                    |                                                                              |
 | tasks          | estimated_days        | DOUBLE PRECISION         | Number                                                                                                      |                                                                              |

-The fields listed as _Airtable only field.
-Should not exist as a column in Postgres database._ do not need to be manually created in Airtable either.
-When you create linked record fields, the corresponding field will be automatically added to the table you are linking to.
+The fields listed as "⚠️ Airtable only fields" do not need to be manually created in Airtable.
+When you create linked record fields in Airtable, the corresponding field will be automatically added to the table you are linking to.

 ### B. Configuring and Running this Script